 Tags (This is also where “group” identifications are imported)

 Your next step is to review the five recommendations I made above and then export all of your databases into individual .csv files.
-This will give you a cumulative number of records that will need to be imported into the CloudNet360 system, which I will need to know to supply you with an accurate quote.
+This will give you a cumulative number of records that will need to be imported into the CloudNet360 system, which CloudNet360 support can help you with from there.